chenpudigege/NeuCast/README.md

   - end: control the end day of the dataset.

 - For SC data:
-  >python NeuCast_SC.py --method sar --day_pred 5 --end 23
+  > python NeuCast_SC.py --loc_id 0 --method hw
+  - loc_id: the location id, from 0~132
   - method: the smoothing method use in the algorithm, including 'sar','ar','hw'
-  - loc_id: the location id, from 0~132

 # Require
 - Keras (2.0.9) with tensorflow backend